alexanderpanchenko/stc/README.md

 2. sudo apt-get install g++-multilib

-3. Open in Eclipse CDT project in the library and build in the Release mode
+3. make.

-4. Open in Eclipse CDT project in the client and build in the Release mode
+Note: Alternatively to the make, you can build the sources in Eclipse.
+The Eclipse CDT projects are in library and client directories.
+Build in the Release mode.